 However, if you would like to discuss your worries with us, please call us directly on 0800 012 6088.

 How Can I Help Someone Who Is Struggling With An Addiction?

-As you come to realise that someone you know is struggling with an addiction, you will likely have many questions regarding what you can do to help them.
+As you come to realise that someone you know is struggling with an alcohol or drug addiction, you will likely have many questions regarding what you can do to help them.
 For example, you may ask yourself whether you should confront them.
 You may even wonder whether you should remove substances from their possession.

 Doing so will cause them to relapse, which can be extremely dangerous when professional help is not available.
 We would also ask you to avoid approaching them before determining whether an addiction is indeed impairing their life.

 Instead, we would encourage you to research the various drug and alcohol rehabs in Ashington.
 We would also recommend uncovering the types of treatments that are available.

 In doing so, when the time comes for you to approach your loved one, friend or employee, you will be able to inform them of the support and treatment that can help them overcome their drug or alcohol dependency.

 What Are The Different Types Of Rehabs In Ashington?